 When a node commits a block to its blockchain, if will remove the matching transactions from the transaction queue.

 Each transaction requires payment of a gas fee, compatible with ETH gas fee.
-The gas fee can be paid in native currency of the schain or in Proof of Work.
+The gas fee can be paid in native currency of the SKALE chain (sFUEL) or in Proof of Work.
 The gas price is adjusted after each committed block.
-It is decreased if the block has been underloaded, meaning that the number of transactions in the block is less than 70 percent of the maximum number of transactions per block, and is decreased if the block has been underloaded.
+It is decreased if the block has been underloaded, meaning that the number of transactions in the block is less than 70 percent of the maximum number of transactions per block, and is increased if the block has been overloaded.

 Typically pending queues of all nodes will have similar sets of messages, with small differences due to network propagation times.